 Style: This Paris-based brand offers ultra-sleek pieces like white t-shirts, crew necks, and sweatshirts made with trendy French slogans.

-Style: Etam is a gorgeous little shop for all things cozy!
+Style: Etam is a gorgeous little French style shop for all things cozy!
 I especially love the knit and silk nightwear as well as the bras, the briefs, and the swimwear.

-Style: Musier is my favorite French fashion brand for winter essentials.
+Style: Musier is my favorite French fashion brand for winter essentials and full-on French outfits.
 If you can afford the prices, these pieces will last you for years.
 I especially love the tailored wool coats, black heeled boots, and faux fur pieces.

-Style: Réalisation has the sweetest girly pieces.
+Style: Réalisation has the sweetest girly French clothing.
 This is one of my favorite French fashion brands for summertime clothing.
 I shop here for flowery sundresses, corset blouses, silk skirts, and sometimes even event dresses.

 Style: Annelise Michelson is one of the most popular French fashion brands for jewelry.
+You won’t find full-on French outfits here, but the accessories are truly stunning.
 If you like simple gold pieces, check this store out!

 Style: French women shop at Ysé for stunning yet affordable lingerie.
 The styles are elegant and decadent and the prices are generally under $100!